rritec06/powerbi/Notebooks/Interview Questions/02_Power BI.md

    * Sharing
 44. What is the incremental refresh ?

     Incremental refresh is used to refresh the newly added data to avoid truncating and loading data.

-46.
+46. How can you refresh data in Power BI?
+    * Data can be refreshed in the Gateway in Power BI by scheduling Refresh.